microsoft/PowerToys/README.md

 For [v0.35][github-next-release-work], we are planning to work on:

-- Stability
+- Stability and bug fixes
 - FZ Editor hotkey layout swap support
-- OOBE dialog and making it generic so we can enable upgrade scenario dialogs
 - Integrating VCM in main release
-- Remove support for old settings system
+- Start process for removal support for old settings system and migrating our minimum OS version to Windows 10 1903.

 ## PowerToys Community